4 Amazing Burger Places in Idaho | Alina Andras | NewsBreak Original

-If you live in Idaho or you plan on traveling there in the near future, here is a list of four amazing burger spots in Idaho that are well-known for serving absolutely delicious food, every day of the week.
+If you live in Idaho and you love trying new restaurants form time to time, here is a list of four amazing burger spots that are well-known for serving absolutely delicious food, made with fresh ingredients only.

 4 Amazing Burger Places in Idaho